 How to start a gym business

-Get your heart rate going with our guide to setting up a commercial gym
+Considering opening a gym in the UK?
+Get your heart rate going with our business guide which shows you how to set up a gym...

 Sharkey is also keen to point out the importance of being passionate about wanting to help people.
 “You’ve got to understand how this industry is really capable of changing people’s lives.”
 If you can create the right kind of atmosphere, then your gym will not only be a place to improve your fitness, but an escape from the pressures of daily life.

 So a strong work ethic, and good people skills are essential if you want to succeed in opening a gym.

 Also remember that opening a gym is not an easy way to make money, so you’ll need a tight grip on your finances.
 Excellent marketing and sales skills will also come in handy when trying to recruit and retain gym members.

 So, if you’re thinking of opening a gym, you’ll need to have:

 - A passion for fitness – a qualification in personal training would help too